Consult a Doctor

 Another research conducted by Stephen Ogedengbe, MD, a researcher at the University of Benin Teaching Hospital, Nigeria equally agrees that improper footwear accounts for a great number of foot ulcers amongst diabetic females.

-Wearing high heel shoes for long periods of time comes with stress and pressure on several parts of your body.
+Wearing high heel shoes for long periods comes with stress and pressure on several parts of your body.
 This is because the body tries to adjust and shift its overall weight to compensate for the heel of the high heels shoes.
 This extra stress can adversely affect your knees, hips, lower back, Achilles tendon and calf muscles.

 The increased pressure caused by habitual wearing of heels 2 inches or higher makes the Achilles tendon and calf muscles take different shapes.